vishwa35/RASMadness/README.md

-# RASMadness
+# README

-Rails Application to allow the national garba-raas circuit to play a fun game of predicting competition outcomes.
+This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: